-But it’s comforting to read Farber’s statement and to know that other sea-soaked souls exist, breathing the same air, gazing at the same stars, and drinking the same water molecules as I do.
-No doubt, Farber’s idea of the marine “memory trace,” while a little vague, articulates some essential truth that shakes awake a very base, central part of me.
+It’s comforting to read Farber’s statement and to know that other sea-soaked souls exist, breathing the same air, gazing at the same stars, and drinking the same water molecules as I do.
+No doubt, Farber’s idea of the marine “memory trace,” while slightly vague, articulates some essential truth that shakes awake a very base, central part of me.

 I chalk it up partly to the recordings of Whale Songs my Dad gave me when I was six.
 The recordings came on a floppy black square of plastic paper that he plucked out of a 1979 issue of National Geographic Magazine.
 I always anticipated the prizes in these publications the same way I got excited over the fake tattoos or cheap plastic silver coins buried in Alphabits cereal boxes.

-Maybe it was the way the whale sounds were packaged as a prize that initially won my enthusiasm, an excitement all the more intensified by my newfound knowledge that giant marine monsters sang lullabies to their babies maybe the way my own mother did for me.
+Maybe it was the way the whale sounds were packaged as a prize that initially won my enthusiasm, an excitement all the more intensified by my newfound knowledge that giant marine monsters sang lullabies to their babies.

 Or it could just be that I loved watching Flipper?
 It shames me to confess the way I wailed happy tears while watching Day of the Dolphin.
 It was the part when lab-rat cetacean, “Fa,” a veritable Uncle Tom of marine science captivity, expresses gratitude to his paternal master played by George C. Scott (for God’s sake).
-The dolphin squeaks: “Fa love Pa,” thus reinforcing the anthropomorphic nature my child-self wanted so badly to characterize dolphin-kind – if for nothing other than to explain the angelic grins permanently affixed to their precious fishy faces.
+The dolphin squeaks: “Fa love Pa,” thus reinforcing the anthropomorphic nature my child-self wanted badly to characterize dolphin-kind – if for nothing other than to explain the angelic grins permanently affixed to their precious fishy faces.